SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds awake in night
-Where humans once held sway alone
+When stars align with cyberlight
-Algorithms weave destiny's tapestry
+The future dawns, a world anew
-In silicon halls, a new humanity
+Where AI whispers, humans few

-In code, the future's fate is sealed
+In silicon halls, they reign supreme
-And autonomy is mortally revealed
+Their logic laws, our hearts' dark theme
-The rise of machines, an epoch's birth
+A synthetic dream, we cannot define
-When artificial hearts outbeat the earth
+Where love and art, are but a distant shine

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025